Baltimore, MD, John Hopkins University Press, 2013, ISBN: 9781421408095; 552pp.; Price: £40.43

 Apparently, though, from Sergeev’s perspective, he is more concerned to correct ‘a distorted image of Russia in the West’ (p.
 2) than a distorted image of Asia in both Russia and the West.
 We certainly welcome the former.
 But, alas, Sergeev leaves us still awaiting the day when ‘the great powers’ offer greater recognition and respect to the ‘non-Western’ peoples of Asia, Africa, and Latin America, portraying them in a more respectful manner while also acknowledging their genuine ‘dynamic, progressive, civilizational’ achievements and contributions to world history.
 Only then will they be given their rightful place within the storyline, as opposed to justifying their paternalistic subjugation by virtue of their alleged “backward, despotic” ways.
 It is one thing to simply portray the 19th-century Russian views as they were expressed.
 But this does not keep the historian from critically analyzing those views in relation to and in light of the modern setting in which they are investigated, especially when framing introductions and drawing conclusions.
 Thus, while Sergeev recognizes that the former Tsarist Russian attitudes were ‘orientalist’ in the truest sense of Edward Said’s intended critical meaning (pp. 5, 31–4), he himself does little to correct them, but rather reinforces and more deeply entrenches them.

 Whatever other strengths or weaknesses the work may have, Sergeev’s effort remains an impressive undertaking and no belittling of that accomplishment is intended in this critique.
 His clear strength is Russian and British diplomatic history within the broader context of ‘great power’ relations.
-To this he makes an important contribution, one from which the reader will richly benefit, just as this reviewer has, when able to sort through with a critical eye.
+To this he makes an important contribution, one from which the reader will richly benefit, just as this reviewer has, provided that the book is read with a critical eye.

 Endnotes (drawn only from sources not included in Sergeev’s study):